Stamp Dealer Association

 More recently, in 2015 Orlando Shäfer published the Sellos Postales República Oriental del Uruguay Catálogo (ES/EN).
 This has the unique distinction of listing stamps from Uruguay, cross referenced by the catalogue numbers of Scott, Yvert, Michel, Stanley Gibbons and Kobylanski-Casal.
 It will also successfully cross reference with CIARDI which adopted the Yvert numbering system.

 The Asociacion Filatelica de Caracas, better known as ASOFILCA (ES), is the predominant collector’s society in Venezuela.

-A little hunting should also find the similarly titled Catalogo Especializado de Estampillas de Venezuela (ES), compiled by Juan Jose Valera and last published in 1982.
-Valera is a much more detailed catalogue than Blanco with a wealth of variety data.
-Definitely worth seeking out.
+However, my preference is for the the similarly titled Catalogo Especializado de Estampillas de Venezuela (ES), compiled by Juan Jose Valera and last published in 1982.
+Valera is a much more detailed catalogue than the 21st century Blanco with a wealth of variety data.

 Not easy to get hold of, it was first published in 1964 and was updated every few years until the final edition in 1982.
 My copy is the fourth edition from 1974.
 As would be expected, there is plenty of detail not encountered in the mainstream publications.
 Venezuela’s 1859-62 Coat of Arms issue, for example, has 24 varieties listed in the Scott Classic Specialized, against Valera’s altogether more comprehensive 71 entries.
 The 1871-6 Escuelas and subsequent postal fiscals have their own dedicated chapters, rather than being integrated into the body of the work.
 There is also a very useful section on the Venezuelan local posts, an area that is treated somewhat haphazardly in the major catalogues.